-The Community Action and Human Services Department, Psychological Services Division, has provided psychology internship training since 1981.
+The Community Action and Human Services Department, Psychological Services Division, has provided the Psychology Program since 1981.
 The internship program is accredited by the American Psychological Association (APA) and is a member of the Association of Psychology Postdoctoral and Internship Centers (APPIC).
-Additionally, training has been provided for graduate psychology practicum students since the mid-1970s.
+Additionally, training has been provided for graduate psychology students, social workers, marriage and family therapy, and mental health counselors practicum students since the mid-1970s.

 - About the Program

 - Program Competencies

 Miami-Dade County Internship Program

 Miami-Dade County Community Action and Human Services Department (CAHSD) welcomes you to the Psychology Internship Program.
 CAHSD provides services in a variety of areas: early childhood education and development; counseling and substance abuse rehabilitation; elderly and disability services; services for victims of domestic violence and human trafficking; emergency assistance; job skills; and special services.

 The mission of the Department ''is to empower adults and families, individuals and communities through the provision of comprehensive social services.''